 Below we share our candid experience of becoming parents and raising a family.
-We also share helpful links to our articles on pregnancy, baby and toddler gear reviews.
+We also share helpful links to our articles on pregnancy, maternity, baby, toddler, and kids gear reviews.

 Our growing family began in January 2016, with my first pregnancy.
 There were many unknowns, so many firsts…